-3.1 INTRODUCTION
+3.1.
+INTRODUCTION

 Many biological processes of current interest occur below the surface layers of accessible tissue.
 It is often the case that the surface layers cannot easily be removed without adversely affecting the physiology and function of the deeper layers.
 A variety of imaging techniques have been developed to perform sectioning deep to the surface using optical, electrical, and magnetic contrast agents and recording methods.
-Two-photon laser scanning microscopy (TPLSM) with ultrashort (i.e., order 100-fs) pulsed laser light provides optically sectioned images from depths of 500 microns or more below the surface in highly scattering brain tissue.
-This method is unique in that it can provide images with submicrometer lateral resolution and micrometer axial resolution on the millisecond time-scale, as is required for the study of many dynamic biological processes.
-The surface in the study of many dynamic biological processes.
+Two-photon laser scanning microscopy (TPLSM) with ultrashort (i.e., order 100-fs) pulsed laser light provides optically sectioned images from depths of 500 microns or more below the surface in highly scattering brain tissue [1-5].
+This method is unique in that it can provide images with submicrometer lateral resolution and micrometer axial resolution on the millisecond time-scale [6], as is required for the study of many dynamic biological processes [1,7-11].